dahu/Vimmy-The-Pooh/README.md

     "That's what #vimmers always do," said Vimmy the Pooh, much interested.
     "They call ':help! :help!' and then when you look up, they don't panic."

 .

+    "Pooh, do you think we could use Vim for editing more types of files?"

+    Vimmy the Pooh replied, "I should think so, Piglet."

+.

+    Piglet fidgeted with his keyboard for a while and then quietly asked, "How do I copy your vimrc, Pooh?"

+    "You don't," said Vimmy the Pooh, "you create your own."

+.

+    Some people talk to Vim.
+Not many listen though.
+That's the problem.

+.

+    "He's editing still," said Eeyore gloomily.

+    "So he is."
+Vimmy the Pooh observed politely.

+    "And committing."

+    "Is he?"

+    "Yes," said Eeyore.
+    "However," he said, brightening up a little, "we haven't had an issue logged lately."

+.

+    "Oh, :help!" said Vimmy the Pooh.
+"I'd better find out."
+    "Oh, google!" said Pooh.
+"I shall have to learn more."
+    "I don't know!" said Pooh.
+"Oh, :help and google!"

+.

+    "How would it be," said Vimmy the Pooh slowly, "if we delete this function and try to write a different one?"

+    "What's the good of that?" said Rabbit.

+    "Well," said Pooh, "we keep looking for a Solution and not finding it, so I thought that if we looked for the solution to another problem, we'd be sure not to find it, which would be a Good Thing, because then we might find something that we weren't looking for, which might be just what we were looking for, really."

+    "I don't see much sense in that," said Rabbit.

+    "No," said Pooh humbly, "there isn't.
+But there was going to be when I began it.
+It's just that something happened to it on the way."

+.